Official Resources and Ethical Prep

 Official links to keep in your notes:

-Review these links at the start and end of your study cycle.
-The first review keeps your plan aligned with the right version; the final review catches late changes to delivery rules, voucher bundles, or retirement timing before you commit money and calendar time.
+Review these at the start and end of your study cycle.
+The first review keeps your plan on the correct version; the final review catches the looming retirement date, late changes to delivery rules or voucher bundles, or a switch to PCEP-30-03 before you commit money and calendar time.

 What Ethical Prep Looks Like

-PCEP is covered by testing policies and a non-disclosure agreement.
+Before the exam begins you must accept a non-disclosure agreement (NDA).
 The ethical line is straightforward: do not use, request, publish, buy, sell, or memorize copied live exam questions.
 Do not reconstruct a live item after testing.
-Do not share screenshots, notes, answer lists, or item wording from an exam session.
-Besides the integrity problem, these materials are often stale, low quality, and misleading because they train recognition rather than Python reasoning.
+Do not share screenshots, notes, answer lists, or item wording from a session.
+Beyond the integrity violation, so-called exam dumps are often stale, wrong, and misleading because they train recognition of a specific wording rather than Python reasoning, and the Python Institute can revoke a credential earned through a policy breach.

 How to Evaluate Practice Material

-Good practice questions are not just hard; they are diagnostic.
+Good practice questions are diagnostic, not just hard.
 A useful question targets one or two clear rules, has plausible distractors, and includes an explanation that names the Python behavior being tested.
-A weak question asks trivia unrelated to the syllabus, depends on obscure library details, or claims to be real exam content.
+A weak question asks trivia unrelated to the syllabus, depends on an obscure standard-library detail PCEP does not test, or claims to be real exam content.

 Use this quick screen: